RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ### Settings in PRO versions

-There are some additional settings available in [Enterprise](Enterprise-Edition), and [Ultimate](Ultimate-Edition) editions only.
+There are some additional settings available in [Enterprise](Enterprise-Edition) and [Ultimate](Ultimate-Edition) editions only.

 ![](images/ai/ai_smart_assistance_8.png)

-- **Send foreign keys information** and **Send unique keys and indexes information**  allow to understand the relationships between tables, which can help create complex queries to database with a complex structure.
+- **Send foreign keys information** and **Send unique keys and indexes information** allow to understand the relationships between tables, which can help create complex queries to a database with a complex structure.

 - **Format SQL query** add formatting.

-- **Table join rule** allows to use explicit JOIN or join with sub-queries.
+- **Table join rule** allows explicit JOIN or JOIN with sub-queries.

 ## Receive API key

 1. Register on the [OpenAI platform](https://openai.com/api/).
 2. Open [API Keys section](https://platform.openai.com/account/api-keys) in your profile, and click Create new secret key button.
-3. You'll see the new secret key, copy it and paste it into **API token** field in Preferences.
+3. You'll see the new secret key, copy it and paste it into the **API token** field in Preferences.

 ## Install GPT Extension

 You only need to install this extension in the DBeaver Community version.
-In other versions, it is already installed.
+In other editions, it is already installed.

 1. From the main menu, select **Help —> Install New Software**.
 2. In the installation window, in the **Work with** field select **DBeaver AI (GPT) integration** .